 How to Use and Care for Compression Socks

-To derive maximum benefits out of compression socks it is important you learn how to use and maintain them.
-Because by taking care of them you will not only ensure they last longer but also you will deprive a lot of health enjoy its use.
+To derive maximum benefits out of your compression socks, it is important that you learn how to use and maintain them.

-When you are selecting a pair of support socks for nurses make sure they are the right size, so it provides the right fit.
-Selecting tight or loss socks will negate the benefits the socks offer and result in inaccurate levels of compression.
+- When you select a pair of support socks, make sure they are the right size.
+Selecting tight or lose socks will cancel the benefits that the socks offer and will result in inaccurate levels of compression.

-Do not wear uneven comparison items on your legs to avoid uneven distribution of comparison between your right and left leg.
-Only do this if prescribed by your local physician.
-If you mix and match comparison socks, you will negate the effects if the sock’s primary benefits.
+- Do not wear uneven compression items on your legs to avoid an uneven distribution of compression between your right and left legs.
+Only do this if prescribed by your physician.
+If you mix and match compression socks, you will lose the primary benefits of your compression garments.

-When you are off from work, sleeping or relaxing, remove your compression socks because your feet and legs need to relax and there is no need for so much compression.
+- When you are off from work, sleeping, or relaxing, remove your compression socks because your feet and legs need to relax and there is no need for additional compression at such times.

-When washing the compression knee socks avoid harsh drying or wringing out the socks unless recommended by the manufacturer, as this might cause an alteration of the fabric’s size, elasticity, general lifespan among other features.
+- When washing your compression socks, avoid harsh drying or wringing out the socks unless recommended by the manufacturer since doing this might cause an alteration of the fabric’s size, elasticity, or compression gradation.

-To prevent damage to your compression socks avoid wearing lotions or harsh oils as they can alter the fabric of your socks.
-Also, change your socks after 3-6 months or interchange them to reap maximum benefits.
+- To prevent damage to your compression socks, avoid wearing lotion or harsh oils on your feet as these substances can affect the fabric of your socks.
+Also, change your socks every 3-6 months or interchange them for maximum benefit.

-Yes!
-There is a paradox associated with wearing compression socks.
-For example, you have purchased the socks to deal with the bothersome legs swelling, but the swelling is making it hard for you to put them on.
-What will you do?
+Believe it or not, there is a paradox associated with wearing compression socks.
+For example, if you have purchased these socks to deal with bothersome legs swelling, but the swelling is making it hard for you to put them on, what can you do?

 - Wear dishwashing gloves to get a better grip.